If you want to learn how to grow bigger cannabis buds, understanding the best fertilizers and nutrients for the job is crucial.

 Vermiculite and Perlite

-Most importantly perhaps, vermiculite and perlite provide calcium, magnesium, and potassium, which gets into the soil and nourishes your marijuana.
-If you have a hydroponics setup, you can create a fertilizer that includes 50% of perlite and vermiculite, with the rest made up of peat moss and water.
-If you are using soil, you only need 10% of perlite and vermiculite in your fertilizer.
+Most importantly, perhaps, vermiculite and perlite provide calcium, magnesium, and potassium, which get into the soil and nourish your marijuana.
+If you want to grow hydroponic marijuana, you can create a fertilizer that includes 50% of perlite and vermiculite, with the rest made up of peat moss and water.
+If you use soil, you only need 10% of perlite and vermiculite in your fertilizer.

-Yet another unexpected fertilizer, wood ash contains ample potassium and lime for your plants.
-Believe it or not, you can even use the ashes from your fireplace, assuming you have burned wood.
-You can lightly scatter the ashes on your plants, or add them to a compost heap.
+Wood ash contains ample potassium and lime for your plants.
+You can even use the ashes from your fireplace, assuming you have burned wood.
+Lightly scatter the ashes around the base of your plants, or add them to a compost heap.

-One issue is that the ash will produce high amounts of salt and lye if it gets wet.
-It is also important to note that ashes from hardwood trees, such as maple and oak, contain more nutrients than ash from other trees.
+One issue is that the ash will produce high amounts of salt and lye if wet.
+It is also important to note that, on average, ashes from hardwood trees, such as maple and oak, contain more nutrients than ash from other trees.

 Bat guano is often worked into the soil or made into compost tea.
-Bat guano’s NPK ratio is 10-3-1 which means it is high in nitrogen and ideal for use in your weed’s vegetative stage.
-Chicken manure releases nutrients slowly and can enhance yield.
+Bat guano’s NPK ratio is 10-3-1, making it suitable for use during the vegetative stage.
+Meanwhile, chicken manure releases nutrients slowly and can enhance yield.

 Fish meal is typically made from ground-up parts of the fish that are inedible.
 The result is a fine powder that can be added to your soil.
 Fish emulsion is pressed fish oil.
-When combined with the meal, it prolongs the release of the nutrients.
+When combined with the meal, it prolongs the release of nutrients.
 Fish meal is high in nitrogen.
 Alternatives include blood, bone, and soy meal.

 You can compost kitchen waste and other organic materials and expect to be rewarded with wonderfully fertile soil.
 As well as boosting your plant’s growth, composting reduces your landfill contribution and enriches the soil in your locality.
 Your compost heap can contain anything; as long as it is organic.

 Carbon Dioxide Boosting